zoeskan/MCB185/course/unit1-calculations.md

     print(a, b)
 ```

-If you want the program to report the values always, put the second statement
+If you want the program to always report `a` and `b`, put the second statement
-outside the conditional (either before or after).
+after the block (or before).

 ```python
 if a == b: